martinellison/anglican_calendar/README.md

 * create a report of a calendar for a year.
 * generate a calendar that can be loaded into calendar programs such as Google Calendar.

+## Please send feedback

+Please send feedback using the GitHub web page.
+It might not be looked at straight away.

+In particular, please raise:

+* anything that causes the program to crash.
+* any incorrect input data.
+* any incorrect output.
+* any new or modified calendars, including data for other Provinces that are not currently recorded.

 ## Version 0.2

 This project has been revised to change the main input format to spreadsheets as this is easier to edit.